spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/converting-images/defining-conversions.md

 title: Defining conversions
 ---

-Imagine making a site with a list of all news items.
-Wouldn't it be nice to show the user a thumbnail of the image associated with the news item?
-When adding an image to a media collection, these derived images can be created automatically.
+When adding files to the medialibrary it can automatically created derived versions such a thumbnails and banners.

 If you want to use this functionality your models should implement the `HasMediaConversions` interface instead of `HasMedia`.
-This interface expects an implementation of the `registerMediaConversions` method:
+This interface expects an implementation of the `registerMediaConversions` method.

+Here's an example of how a model can implement this.

 ```php
 use Illuminate\Database\Eloquent\Model;